 By WBØRUR, on the scene

-DAYTON, Ohio – In what’s being called confusing and totally unexpected, about a dozen protestors showed up this morning at the Dayton Hamvention.
+Near DAYTON, Ohio – In what’s being called confusing and totally unexpected, about a dozen protestors showed up this morning at Hamvention.

-People Advancing The Humane Treatment of Animals (PATHTA) protested in front of Dayton’s Hara Arena, advocating against alleged unsafe hog farming, growing and butchering practices.
+People Advancing The Humane Treatment of Animals (PATHTA) protested in front of the Hamvention venue, advocating against alleged unsafe hog farming, growing and butchering practices.

 “We will make these mad men stop!” exclaimed group leader Paula Smith-Taylor of Westchester, Vermont.
 “The unstoppable slaughter of hogs for food and profit must end!”